opral/monorepo/rfcs/core-architecture/RFC.md

 // pseudocode that illustrates the possbility to
 // adjust how messages are machine translated. export async function onMachineTranslate(message) {
 	// or DeepL, Yandex, etc.
-  const googleTranslate = await import("google-translate");
+	const googleTranslate = await import("google-translate")
-  return googleTranslate(message);
+	return googleTranslate(message)
 }

 // pseudocode that illustrates the possiblity to adjust
 // the business logic of the editor. export const editor = {
 	// what should happen when a translator pressed "Save"
 	// (edited a message).
 	onSave: async (message) => {
 		// the message could be committed.
-    return commit(message);
+		return commit(message)
-    // or a pull request can be opened. return openPullRequest(message);
+		// or a pull request can be opened. return openPullRequest(message)
 		// or something else can happen
-    return somethingElse(message);
+		return somethingElse(message)
 	},
 	// and more...
-};
+}
 ```

 ### Conclusion